MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 # A Very Simple Cost Model

+TBS NOTE: Where should this section go?
+Beginning?
+In the Compression section?

 Many storage vendors may be available to a client, each with charge schedules.
 For the most part, vendors will charge for storage and bandwidth.